Asian shares rally, helped by Wall Street, Japan trade data

 ANALYST'S VIEW: "While the Bank of Japan turned more upbeat on the economy, renewed reductions in the Board's inflation forecasts underline that policy tightening is a long way off," Marcel Thieliant of Capital Economics said in a commentary.

-JAPAN TRADE: Following on upbeat economic growth and forecasts for China and the rest of the region, news that Japan's exports rose nearly 10 percent in June from a year earlier also brightened sentiment.
+JAPAN TRADE: Upbeat economic growth and forecasts for China and the rest of the region, followed by news that Japan's exports rose nearly 10 percent in June from a year earlier also brightened sentiment.
 A recovery in demand from China is helping sustain growth across the region.

 WALL STREET: U.S. stocks advanced to fresh record highs on Wednesday, led by technology, health care and energy companies.
 The Standard & Poor's 500 index rose 0.5 percent to 2,473.83.
 The Dow Jones industrial average added 0.3 percent to 21,640.75.
 The Nasdaq composite gained 0.6 percent to 6,385.04.
 The Russell 2000 index of smaller-company stocks jumped 1 percent to 1,441.77.